Mordechai Maklef: Military career

 As a teen, Makleff was active in the Haganah and in Orde Wingate's Night Raiders unit.
-With the outbreak of World War II, he enlisted in the Palestine Regiment of the British Army and fought in the North African and Italian campaigns.
+With the outbreak of World War II, he enlisted in the Palestine Regiment of the British Army and fought in the North African and Italian campaigns, during which he served in the Jewish Brigade.
 He was commissioned from the rank of sergeant in July 1942.
 Upon his release from the army with the rank of major in August 1946, he remained in Europe, engaged in illegal Jewish immigration to Palestine and acquiring arms for the emerging Jewish state.
 He later returned to Palestine and rejoined the Haganah.

-During the 1948 Arab-Israeli War, Makleff fought in the Carmeli Brigade, as its senior operation officer and later as brigade commander, participating in battles near Haifa and Acre.
+During the 1948 Arab-Israeli War, Makleff fought in the Carmeli Brigade, as its senior operation officer and later as brigade commander, leading Jewish forces in the battle of Haifa and in operations near Acre.
 He also took part in Operation Hiram, in which Jewish forces captured the entire Galilee region for Israel.
 After the war, he headed the Israeli delegation to talks with Lebanon and Syria.
 In November 1949, he was appointed Deputy Chief of Staff to Yigael Yadin and senior operations officer of the IDF.
 Following Yadin's resignation in 1952, Makleff, then just 32 years old, was appointed to replace him as Chief of Staff.
 He agreed to accept the position for a period of one year only.
 His tenure as Chief of Staff was marked by his battles with the Ministry of Defence, and in particular with Shimon Peres.
 David Ben-Gurion commented in his diary "I had the clear impression that M. suffered from an inferiority complex and suspected that his authority was being undermined".
 Makleff resigned on 11 October 1953, after repeated demands that relations between the army and the Ministry of Defence be reformed.

 During that time, Israel was faced with increasing attacks from fedayeen, Palestinian raiders from the West Bank and Gaza Strip, who attacked Israeli border settlements.
 In response to this, Makleff appointed Major Ariel Sharon to form a commando unit to attack the fedayeen bases across the border and put an end to the attacks on Israeli civilians.
 Sharon, in turn, created Unit 101, which conducted a lengthy series of retaliatory raids throughout 1953, when it was merged into the Paratroopers Brigade.

 He was also responsible for the establishing of Unit 131 which set up clandestine cells in Arab states to be activated in the event of war.
 A year later, the cell in Egypt was exposed in events that led to the Lavon Affair.